HouzuoGuo/laitos/doc/Toolbox feature: reading Emails.md

 ## Usage
 Use any capable laitos daemon to run commands:
-- List latest Emails: `.il account-nick skip count`, where `account-nick` is the account nick name from configuration, `skip` is the number of latest Emails to discard, and `count` is the number of Emails to list after discarding.
+- List latest Emails: `.il account-nick skip count`, where `account-nick` is the account nick name from configuration (e.g. personal-mail), `skip` is the number of latest Emails to discard (can be 0), and `count` is the number of Emails to list after discarding.
 - To read Email content: `.ir account-nick message-number`, where `account-nick` is the account nick name from configuration, `message-number` is the Email message number from email list response.

+## Tips
+- Popular Email services such as Gmail and Hotmail (Outlook) call the primary mail box `INBOX` (in upper case) for incoming Emails.
+- Gmail has a mail box called `[Gmail]/All Mail` that corresponds to the mail box of all emails, which includes sent, junk, and incoming mails.
+- The junk mail box of Hotmail (Outlook) is called `Junk` (in mixed case).
+- To discover more mail box names, sign in to your Email accounts via an Email client such as Mozilla Thunderbird and inspect settings of each mail box.